|This tucked-away restaurant in Atenas is reported to have good food.|

 Here’s the message we received from Celebrity:

-We look forward to welcoming you aboard your 15-Night Panama Canal and South America cruise departing from Fort Lauderdale on November 23, 2017, but first, we have some important information to share with you.
+We look forward to welcoming you aboard your 15-Night Panama Canal and South America cruise departing from Fort Lauderdale on November 23, 2017.
+Still, first, we have some vital information to share with you.

 If you’ve booked transfers with us, there’s nothing you have to do.
 We’ll take you directly to the airport from San Antonio.
-If you’ve booked transfers independently, please contact the company you’ve arranged your transportation with and have them pick you up in San Antonio instead of Valparaiso.
+If you’ve booked transfers independently, please get in touch with the company you’ve arranged your transportation with and have them pick you up in San Antonio instead of Valparaiso.
 Also, if you’ve booked any debarkation day shore excursions with us, we’ll automatically adjust them to accommodate your new debarkation port.

 For your convenience, we’ve included your current itinerary and your newly revised itinerary below.